album-app/album-tutorial/cryoet/getting-started.md

 Please check out the [album overview slides](https://album-app.github.io/album-tutorial) which include installation instructions.

-Or, you can access a pre-installed album environment on Bruno 🔽.
+Or, you can access a pre-installed album environment on Bruno for non-graphical album solutions 🔽.

 --